 Hosting a meeting in a virtual event space is different from hosting a virtual meeting on a third-party platform.
 These meetings take place directly within the event platform and do not pull users out into a new window or third-party platform for the meeting (like Zoom, Teams, or WebEx).
 One-on-one (1:1) meetings are typically held between a vendor and an interested attendee or between two attendees looking to catch up.
 Small group meetings, on the other hand, can exist between multiple parties in many capacities.
 For example, the participants can turn that 1-on-1 meeting into a small group meeting by adding others to the video call.
 Exhibitors use group meeting functionality to create staffed meetings or interactive Ask-the-Expert mini sessions.
 Exhibitor and sponsor rooms can be set to any limit by the event organizer allowing for larger or multiple rooms for larger sponsorship levels.
 The true difference between 1:1 and small group meetings is purely based on size.
 In both, you can share screens, mute/unmute yourself, turn on/off your camera, and run live demos.

 What are the key benefits of using online virtual meetings?

-Virtual event meetings have many benefits, but one of the key attributes is its ability to engage users and provide as close to an in-person experience as possible.
-With online virtual meetings, organizers have the ability to fully brand the event space and the meeting space so that attendees never feel like they are being pulled out of the event atmosphere.
+Virtual event meetings have many benefits, but one of the key attributes is their ability to engage users and provide as close to an in-person experience as possible.
+With online virtual meetings, organizers can fully brand the event space and the meeting space so that attendees never feel like they are being pulled out of the event atmosphere.

 And lastly, one key benefit to note with including virtual meetings in your next digital event is the fact that not only does face-to-face interaction act as a value add for users but exhibitors and vendors also often see an increase in overall lead generation and quality as a result.